yh13431/guitar-visualiser/README.md

 ## About The Project

-This web app was created so I could familiarise myself with my six string guitar fretboard.
+This web application was created so I could familiarise myself with my six string guitar fretboard.
 I still use it currently.

 ![mode](https://github.com/yh13431/guitar-visualiser/assets/106964833/8a09ea00-1200-4fd6-86e4-6fed7dd3a185)